Summary

 Let students opt out.
 Most students enjoy this assignment, but instructors may wish to offer an alternative for students who would rather not try it.
 One such alternative would be to let students write a research paper on how to increase voter turnout.

 Focus on turnout.
-Explain that changing people's choice of candidate is much harder than convincing them to vote, and that it's usually easiest to meet The Election Challenge by focusing on voter turnout.
-Studies suggest that one of the most effective ways to boost turnout is through personal conversations between people who trust each other.
+Explain that changing people's choice of candidate is much harder than convincing them to vote, and that it's usually easiest to meet The Election Challenge by focusing on voter turnout, which reached 66% among students in 2020.
+Studies suggest that one of the most effective ways to boost turnout is through relational organizing—especially friend-to-friend outreach.

 Link the assignment to course topics.
 Keep the emphasis on learning, not on politics.
-For example, courses in psychology, communication, or marketing might schedule the assignment to follow a lecture on persuasion or a textbook chapter covering topics such as:
+For example, courses in psychology, communication, or marketing might connect the assignment with a lecture or reading on persuasion-related topics such as:

 Describe approaches that work.
 In addition to discussing the persuasion techniques above, describe specific approaches that increase voting.
 For instance:

 • One effective technique is for students to ask people to sign a pledge to vote for a particular candidate, and then text or email signers a reminder of the pledge on election day.
-Likewise, students can download a mobile app such as Vote With Me, which allows users to send voting reminders to people in their phone's contact list.
+Likewise, students can download a mobile app such as Turn Up.

 • People are more likely to vote when they believe that their peers are voting.
 Consequently, one effective election-day technique is for students to communicate that they just voted (e.g., by posting a message on social media or wearing an "I voted" sticker or button).
 This technique helps establish a social norm of voting, model the behavior, and remind others to vote.